 I actually hate the term “Fussy eating”.
 Being picky with food is a normal and expected developmental phase that occurs in the early years.
 ARFID is a much more serious physiological condition.
 It doesn’t go away with time.
 And yet is consistently gets lumped in under the umbrella term of fussy eating.

 ARFID is often talked about as something shocking.
 “Extreme fussy eating”.
 More shame and guilt heaped upon parents of children with ARFID, who have tried everything possible.
 More shame and guilt for sufferers of ARFID who already know they should be eating better for the sake of their health, but physically cannot do it.
 Calling ARFID “fussy eating” draws attention away from a greater understanding of ARFID.
 ARFID is an eating disorder that needs a lot more attention, research, resources, and support.

 The reason I don’t talk much about my son’s eating issues, is because people tend to either not understand that I’m not taking about “fussy eating”, or the immediate reaction is to baulk in surprise.

 “No fruit or vegetables??
 AT ALL??”

 Take note – if someone tells you their child won’t eat fruit or veg, please try not to react like this, however surprising that fact is to you.
 The parent will already be aware of how serious a predicament this is, and will likely have tried everything they can to change matters.
 It is a highly emotive matter, we all want the best for our children, and reactions like this only make the matter all the more distressing for us parents.

-These days, my main concern is trying not to create any further unnecessary anxiety around food for Arlo, and to make sure that he doesn’t feel excluded at social gatherings focused around food.
+These days, my main concern is trying not to create any further unnecessary anxiety around food for my son, and to make sure that he doesn’t feel excluded at social gatherings focused around food.
 To make sure he never feels like his eating issues are a huge barrier.
 To make sure he feels he can socialise around food rather than excluding himself, cutting himself off.